tauplatform/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

 >![img](http://rhodocs-images.s3.amazonaws.com/guide/RhoMobile_launchers.png)<br><br>
 > FYI: The 32- and 64-bit versions of RhoMobile are functionally equivalent.

->Before building your first project, you'll be prompted to create a free account at [rms.rhomobile.com](http://rms./rhomobile.com).
-Just enter a valid email address and password).

 >The installer image also contains files labeled "Launchpad" and "RhoMobile Docs" (scroll down in the .dmg window if you can't see them).
-You can copy these or bookmark their links to the [RhoMobile developer community](https://developer.motorolasolutions.com/welcome) and [RhoMobile documentation](http://docs.rhomobile.com/) sites.<br>
+You can copy these or bookmark their links to the [RhoMobile developer community](https://developer.motorolasolutions.com/welcome) and [RhoMobile documentation](http://docs.tau-technologies.com/) sites.<br>
 <br>

 ## Installing Native SDKs (Optional)
-RhoStudio permits development of native apps for Android, iOS and Windows Mobile and Windows Phone 8 on the local development host or in the cloud using [Rhohub.com](https://rms.rhomobile.com/).
+RhoStudio permits development of native apps for Android, iOS and Windows Mobile and Windows 10 Mobile on the local development host.
 If you plan to build native apps locally, you'll need to install the corresponding SDKs for each.
 For detailed instructions, please visit RhoMobile's [native SDK setup documentation page](/guide/nativesdksetup).<br>
 <br>

 ## Troubleshooting Windows Installs